Research-Center-Data-Intelligence/.github/profile/README.md

 ## Documentation and Repository Management Guidelines

 To ensure effective knowledge transfer and organization within the Research Institute, all code and documentation should be stored in this GitHub organization.
-You are required to create a "Docs" folder within the project repository.
-This "Docs" folder will serve as a centralized hub for all project-related documents, including the extended abstract, poster, and infographic if applicable.

-### Repository Structure

-- **Docs:** This directory is designated for housing all project documentation.
-Place the extended abstract, poster, infographic, and any other relevant documents in this folder.
-This approach facilitates easy access to the entire project in one central location.

-- **Other Directories and Files:** Fill the repository with the other code-related files and directories as you usually would.
+You are required to include a readme.md file.

 ### Readme.md